How to Undertake the Best Referral

 Make sure the patient has a copy and direct them to the GP to consolidate your referral and recommendations.
 This should be noted in your records.
 Follow this up after the patient has attended.
 If you do not develop feedback, you cannot hope to reflect upon your success or shortfalls.

-David was a former consultant podiatric surgeon, clinical tutor and lead clinician working in the NHS and Independent sector until 2018.
-He has 43 years of experience in the field of podiatry.
+David was a former podiatric surgeon consultant, clinical tutor, and lead clinician working in the NHS and independent sector until 2018.
+He has 43 years of experience in podiatry and is now a full-time author.

 Thanks for reading ‘Writing to a GP about your patient’ by David R Tollafield